Brexit deal cannot be disregarded or disapplied, warns EC president

 "This is a matter of law and trust and good faith."

-Meanwhile, British Justice Secretary Robert Buckland said the provisions in the UK Internal Market Bill are only intended for use if the EU reneged on its treaty obligations.
+Britain's Justice secretary Robert Buckland said the provisions in the UK Internal Market Bill are only intended for use if the EU reneged on its treaty obligations.

 "If we reach that stage, the reason for it is because we judge that sadly, despite everybody's best efforts, the EU is in a position where we think they are actually breaching their obligations to us," he told Sky News.